nrtonchev/2048Game/README.md

 The user will be presented with a list of save game names in order to choose which one he/she would like to be loaded.
 The save is chosen by typing the correct name in the console.
 If an incorrect name is typed the user will be requested to enter a correct name.
 If the user chooses not to proceed with saved game, he/she can type 'back' in the console instead will be returned to the start menu.

-The user can also delete save games by typing 'delete {save game name}' in the console.
+When in the load game menu, the user can also delete save games by typing 'delete {save game name}' in the console.
 If the name typed is not correct the user will be redirected to the load game screen

 3. Command 'high_score':